 There were 1588 properties advertised for rent in Tasmania over the weekend of 1-3 April 2016.
 That's 15% fewer rental properties compared to this time last year and 41% fewer rental properties compared to April 2013.
-Year by year since 2013, the north of the state had experienced a smaller decline in the number of advertised properties compared to the south, but a larger decline than the north west (39%).
-Northern Tasmania had the smallest regional decline of advertised properties compared to 2015 (17%).
+The north west has experienced a smaller decline in the number of advertised properties year by year compared to other regions (15%).
+But significantly, the north west of Tasmania bucked the state trend compared to 2015, with a 22% increase in advertised properties over the weekend of 1-3 April 2016.